nglgzz/awesome-clean-tech/README.md

 - [Droneseed](https://www.droneseed.co/) | Seattle, USA | 2015

-  They plant native trees & vegetation using drone swarms and spray to protect them.
-Provide valuable insights to customers by collecting data in the field.
-Work with Governments, nonprofits, and private land owners as a service provider.
+  A team including foresters, ecologists, and engineers focused on wildfire reforestation.
+They plant native trees & vegetation using drone swarms and seed vessels developed to boost survival rates.
+As of 2020 they can propagate 40 acres in a day.

 - [Kheyti](https://kheyti.com/) | India | 2015